Kings vs. Kraken: Betting Trends, Odds, Advanced Stats

 Kings Betting Insights

-- The Kings have been a moneyline favorite 17 times this season, and have gone 12-5 in those games.
+- The Kings are 14-5 when listed as a moneyline favorite this season.

-- Los Angeles has an 8-3 record (winning 72.7% of its games) when playing as a moneyline favorite of -160 or shorter.

-- The Kings have an implied moneyline win probability of 61.5% in this matchup.
+- The Kings have an implied moneyline win probability of 62.3% in this game.

-- In 14 of 26 matches this season, Los Angeles and its opponent have combined to finish above 6 goals.
+- Los Angeles and its opponent have gone over 6 combined goals in 14 of 28 games this season.

 Catch NHL action all season long on Fubo!